imahiro-t/selection-manipulator/README.md

 1. Select the text you want to process.
 2. Open the **Command Palette** (`Cmd+Shift+P` on Mac / `Ctrl+Shift+P` on Windows).
 3. Type `Selection Manipulator` to see all available commands.
+3. Type `Selection Manipulator` to see all available commands.
 4. Alternatively, right-click the selection and choose **Selection Manipulator** from the context menu.

+> **Note**: Commands that generate output in a new tab (e.g., Base64 Encode) now open a **Read-Only** tab.
+This prevents the "Save changes?" prompt when closing the tab.
+These tabs persist until manually closed.

 ### Programmatic & Japanese Support
 *   **Programmatic**: Convert JSON<->YAML, RGB<->Hex, Toggle Quotes.